Lack of social proof at key junctures. Not enough FOMO to add to cart immediately. Unclear product descriptions. And much, much more.

 Do you know why this Shopify page from Death Wish Coffee works so well?

-It eases the users’ journey to boost conversions.
+It eases the customer journey from the get-go.

 First, there’s a simple and clear Nav Bar at the top with arrows indicating secondary navigation.

-The next thing they see is a strong CTA, quick info on the types of coffee, and a striking checkout button.
+The next thing they see is a strong CTA and quick info on the types of coffee.

 In two scrolls, shoppers have easy access to almost all of the site.